Albion's Seed

 Albion's Seed: Four British Folkways in America is a 1989 book by David Hackett Fischer that details the folkways of four groups of people who moved from distinct regions of Great Britain (Albion) to the United States.
-The argument is that the culture of each of the groups persisted, to provide the basis for the political culture of the modern United States.
+Fischer's argument is that the culture of each of the groups persisted, to provide the basis for the political culture of the modern United States.
 Fischer explains "the origins and stability of a social system which for two centuries has remained stubbornly democratic in its politics, capitalist in its economy, libertarian in its laws and individualist in its society and pluralistic in its culture."

+Albion's Seed was intended to be the first book in a planned five-volume series, America: A Cultural History.
+The second volume was to have been American Plantations.

 Four folkways

 The four migrations are discussed in the four main chapters of the book: